Sharing Your Wistia Videos

 You've created an awesome video for your customers -- now it's time to share it!

 With Wistia it’s super easy to share your amazing content with your audience.
 Here are all of the ways you can share that masterpiece.

-Now that you've crafted that perfect video—and customized it to your liking—it's time to share it with the world (or maybe just a few close friends and coworkers).
-Whatever you want to do with your video, Wistia's got you covered.
-We've got lots of ways to share your awesome content.
-Let's do this.
+Now that you’ve crafted that perfect video or podcast — and customized it to your liking — it’s time to share it with the world (or maybe just a few close friends and coworkers).
+Whatever you want to do with your media, Wistia’s got you covered.
+We’ve got lots of ways to share your awesome content.
+Let’s do this.

-It's important to first note—Wistia accounts aren't indexed by search engines, so your account (and the videos within it) will never come up in a Google search.
-Videos uploaded to Wistia remain private within your account; they are only available to the extent that you embed and share them.
+It’s important to first note — Wistia accounts aren’t indexed by search engines, so your account (and the media within it) will never come up in a Google search.
+Videos and audio uploaded to Wistia remain private within your account; they are only available to the extent that you embed and share them.

 This means that sharing out a direct link to your Wistia account is one of the easiest and most direct ways to share your content with others, without sharing it with the whole of the internet.
 Check out our section all about sharing out a direct link (including some nifty examples).

 If you’re looking for a bit more security, we have the option to invite Viewers and/or Collaborators to your projects.
 Get the highlights of Private Sharing below, or check out the full guide over on our Private Sharing page.

 You also have the option to share your videos in email with your favorite email marketing providers, and even track their success!

 And last (but certainly not least) you can embed your media, which is super easy thanks to Wistia’s flexible embed codes.